|The deadline for symposium submission is:

 VI - Instructions for approved abstracts - Oral communication

-- Oral communication can be presented English, Portuguese and Spanish.
-English is recommended as it is possible that there will be no simultaneous translation in your room.
+• Oral communication can be presented English, Portuguese and Spanish.
+English is recommended as there may be no simultaneous translation in your room.

-- Oral Presentations will be evaluated by at least two members designated by the Scientific Committee and moderated by an expert in the field.
+• Presentations will be evaluated by 01 member designated by the Scientific Committee, with expertise in the thematic area.

-- The Organizing Committee of the Congress will not be responsible for the costs of registration, transportation, lodging, or other costs generated for the presentation of papers.
+• The Congress Organizing Committee will not be responsible for registration fees, transportation, accommodation, or any other costs incurred for the presentation of abstracts.

 VII - Instructions for Approved Abstracts - E-poster

-ATTENTION: The CODE can be found in the [MY SUBMISSIONS] menu of the author who send the abstract.
+ATTENTION: The abstract's code is located in the [MY SUBMISSIONS] menu of the submitting author.

-- The author or coauthor, who previously submitted the abstract through the website, is responsible for sending the information in the proper time and format.
-The congress organization is not responsible for files delivered after the established deadline or for formatting issues.
+- The author or co-author who previously submitted the abstract through the website is responsible for timely delivery and proper formatting.
+The congress organization is not responsible for files delivered outside the established deadline or with formatting issues.

-- The electronic certificate will be available to the author who sends the abstract on the website (upon participation in the event and exhibition of the e-poster).
+- After the congress, the electronic certificate for the approved work will be made available to the submitting author on the website (subject to event participation and work exhibition).

 VIII - Certificates